27/03/2020

 Major Sources of Carbon Monoxide

 Carbon Monoxide (CO) is produced whenever any fuel such as natural gas, propane, gasoline, oil, kerosene, wood or charcoal is burned.
-According to the CDC, unvented kerosene and gas space heaters; leaking chimneys and furnaces; back-drafting from furnaces, gas stoves and water heaters, woodstoves and fireplaces, automobile exhaust from attached garages and environmental tobacco smoke can a
+According to the CDC, unvented kerosene and gas space heaters; leaking chimneys and furnaces; back-drafting from furnaces, gas stoves and water heaters, woodstoves and fireplaces, automobile exhaust from attached garages and environmental tobacco smoke can all be sources that release CO as a major pollutant.
+CO is an odorless, colorless gas that can cause illness and even death when inhaled by humans and animals and has been implicated in fatalities of people and/or their pets.

 Recognizing the Symptoms

-1. Ataxia (difficulty walking)
+- Ataxia (difficulty walking)

-2. Lethargy
+- Lethargy

-3. Seizures
+- Seizures

-4. Feeling better when not at home
+- Feeling better when not at home

 CO is heavier than normal room air and will be in higher concentrations closest to the floor, often putting our small pets at risk while owners may be unaware of the effects.
 Animals that are sick in the home may feel better once they have reached the veterinary clinic, given the chance to breathe safer air.
 Pets can present with a history of staggering or reluctance to move; nausea or vomiting; and simply sleeping more than usual.
 Higher levels of exposure can lead to seizures and death.
 At low concentrations, fatigue can be seen in healthy people and chest pain in people with heart disease.
 At higher concentrations, impaired vision and coordination; headaches; dizziness; confusion; nausea.
 Toxic levels can cause flu-like symptoms that clear up after leaving home.
 Tragically, inhalation can be fatal at high concentrations.